mattwaite/SPMC350-Sports-Data-Analysis-And-Visualization/syllabus.md

 __Learning outcomes:__

 * Master basic data analysis
-* Gain exposure to the tools of sports analysis, including statistical languages and visual presentation.
+* Experience the tools of sports analysis, including statistical languages and visual presentation.
 * Master the use of data in sports storytelling
 * Master basic data visualization for sports storytelling

 __ACEJMC Competencies__

 After this class, you should be able to: